The third annual Made in Arkansas Film Festival is devoted to showcasing films made in The Natural State.

 We can’t wait to see what you’ve been working on, and we hope to see you at this year’s festival.

-Please read the "Rules & Terms" listed below before submitting.
+Please read the "Rules & Terms" listed below before submitting them.
 Thank you!

 Best Arkansas Made Short Film